 AVENGER

-Advanced LNP RNA Vaccines Engineered with Next-Generation designs to Enhance pandemic Readiness
+Advanced RNA LNP Vaccines Engineered with Next-Generation designs to Enhance pandemic Readiness

 CIEBH announcement image featuring Dr. Anna Blakney and team of researchers in white lab coats at UBC